mchin/mchin.github.com/about.md

 My name is Monica Chin.

-I currently live in San Francisco.
+I am a native of San Francisco and currently work in Palo Alto.

-I like to build things on the web.
+I enjoy building things on the web.
 I've been working in web development for 5+ years.

-I also like to rock climb, travel, and hang out with my german shepherd/husky/wolf mix dog Hutch.
+I also like to rock climb, travel, run obstacle races, and hang out with my german shepherd/husky/wolf mix dog Hutch.